-During the financial year ended 31 December 2015 the following amounts are recorded in the Shariah Penalty & Impure Income Account (the Account):
+During the financial year ended 31 December 2016 the following amounts are recorded in the Shariah Penalty & Impure Income Account (the Account):

-- i) The amount of RM165,388 in the Account was carried forward from 2014 to 2015. - ii) Income from inadvertent Shariah non-compliant activities identified by the Bank's management amounting to RM 134,721 in 2015 is itemised as follows:- - RM134,721 received from transactions via Nostro Accounts has been reversed to the Account. - iii) The amount distributed in 2015 are as follows:- - RM50,000 was donated to National Kidney Foundation Malaysia. - RM137,218 was donated to Fast-a-Thon program. - RM42,654 was donated to National Autism Society of Malaysia.
+- i) The amount of RM70,237 in the Account was carried forward from 2015 to 2016. - ii) Income from inadvertent Shariah non-compliance activities identified by the Bank's management amounted to RM77,637 as at 31 December 2016 is itemised as follows:- - RM1,162 received from income not supported by the underlying transaction in HSBC Amanah Staff Sundry and Vehicle Financing-i (indentified in 2015). - RM76,475 received from transactions via Nostro Accounts has been reversed to the Account. - iii) The amount of RM36,460 was received for Fast-a-Thon purposes. - iv) The amount distributed as at 31 December 2016 are as follows:- - RM16,000 was donated to individual staff. - RM40,000 was donated to Muslim Professionals Forum (MPF). - RM36,460 was transferred for Fast-a-Thon purposes. - RM87,461 was debited for tax imposed on Shariah Non-Compliance Amount.

-The balance of RM70,237 in the Account is pending distribution in 2016.
+The balance of RM4,413 in the Account is pending distribution in 2017.

-Other than the above, there were no other Shariah non-compliance income or other amounts recorded during the financial year ended 31 December 2015.
+Other than the above, there were no other Shariah non-compliance income or other amounts recorded during the financial year ended 31 December 2016.